ratwolfzero/hopalong_python/README.md

 - Basic: Calculates and displays the Hopalong attractor as a 2D density map with an integrated color bar.

-- Basic 2D/3D: Provides the functionality of the Basic variant with the option to visualize the attractor in 3D and display the normalized density on the Z axis.
-The visualization mode can be selected at runtime.
+- Basic 2D/3D: Adds the ability to visualize the attractor in 3D by displaying normalized density on the Z-axis.
+Users can select the visualization mode at runtime.

-- Extended: Includes all features of the Basic version (except the color bar), along with additional statistics and a visualization of the pixel hit count distribution.
+- Extended: Incorporates all features of the Basic version (except the color bar) and includes additional statistics as well as a visualization of the pixel hit count distribution.

 **Note:**
 The code for the Basic variant supports both 2D and 3D visualization.
-Simply comment out the relevant`render_trajectory_image`function to switch modes.
-Alternatively, use the 2D/3D variant, which allows you to select the visualization mode during runtime.
+To switch modes, comment out the relevant `render_trajectory_image function`.
+Alternatively, use the 2D/3D variant to select the visualization mode during runtime.

 [See Recent Code Changes](#recent-code-changes)